NVIDIA/hpc-container-maker/docs/building_blocks.md

 directories.
 The default value is False.

 - __mpi__: Boolean flag to specify whether Libsim should be built with MPI support.
+VisIt uses MPI-1 routines that have been removed from the MPI standard; the MPI library may need to be built with special compatibility options, e.g., `--enable-mpi1-compatibility` for OpenMPI.
 If True, then the build script options `--parallel` and `--no-icet` are added and the environment variable `PAR_COMPILER` is set to `mpicc`.
 If True, a MPI library building block should be installed prior this building block.
 The default